 So, they don’t know what they are getting into and have unrealistic expectations or goals when making money online.

 As a result, some novice affiliate marketers think they can make money online quickly and effortlessly.
 Nothing can be further from the truth.

 If you want to be a successful online entrepreneur, it requires a tremendous amount of work, dedication, and perseverance!
 Rome wasn’t built in a day, and neither will your online business!

 Often newbies or even seasoned marketers alike sign up for an affiliate program, and they don’t read the fine prints, which are the terms and conditions of the affiliate program.
 You need to read the terms and conditions to know what you are getting yourself into!
 Otherwise, you might be kicked out of the program because you did not follow the rules.

 Here is a trick that I use that allows me to read those fine prints.
 I copy and paste the terms and conditions document into Google docs and increase the font size so I can read the text.

 (4) Shiny Syndrome Objects.

 You have to remember that patience is critical when it comes to affiliate marketing.
 You’re not going to make money overnight.
-So do your research, find an affiliate program that suits you, and sticks to it.
+So do your research, find an affiliate program that suits you, and stick to it.

-Please don’t fall for what I call the shiny syndrome object, by thinking that what you have is not good enough and that you need to get something better to succeed online.
+Please don’t fall for what I call the shiny syndrome object by thinking that what you have is not good enough and that you need to get something better to succeed online.
 Your success online lies heavily on your hard work, dedication, and patience.